Gerald E. Marsh

 The Marsh Center partners to equip chaplains, to provide solutions for their ministry, and to advocate on behalf of chaplaincy.

-The Marsh Center is an interfaith advisory team of highly experienced professional chaplains.
-It brings critical insight, guidance, and support from many perspectives to equip, research, and advocate for chaplain ministry.
+The Marsh Center partners to equip chaplains, to provide solutions for their ministry, and to advocate on behalf of chaplaincy.
+It leverages an interfaith advisory team of highly experienced professional chaplains to bring critical insight, guidance, and support from many perspectives.

 We collaborate with other chaplain agencies, faith groups and educational institutions to prepare chaplains to meet tomorrow’s ministry needs.

 Our ‘think-tank’ is a forum for chaplains of all types to research issues, provide adaptive and creative solutions, and advocate publicly for chaplain ministry.